 Can I Still be Sued If I am Judgment Proof?

 You can still be sued even if you are judgment proof.
 Your creditors may sue you, and obtain a judgment against you in the hopes that they can come after your property if and when you become solvent again.
-In many instances a judgment can be renewed, meaning that even if you were once unable to pay, your creditors may seek to enforce the judgment as soon as you can pay.
+Most civil judgments stay in effect for 10 years.
+In many instances a judgment can be renewed for 10 years, and there is no limit on the number of times the creditor can renew a judgment.
+So, even if you were once unable to pay, your creditors may seek to enforce the judgment as soon as you can pay.
+And some judgments, such as judgments for child support, never expire.

 Here at Borowitz & Clark, we can help.
 We have experienced bankruptcy attorneys who can review your case for free, no obligation.
 Stop the stress caused by debt collectors.
 Contact us today.